flashift/flashift-docs/docs/Endpoints/get-exchange-info.md

       exchange_id: 'FixedFloat_floating_XXXX'  // Replace with the actual exchange_id
     });

-    // Define the headers, including the API key const headers = new Headers({
+    // Define the headers, including the API key and Accept header const headers = new Headers({
-      'X-API-Key': '{{apiKey}}'  // Replace with your actual API key });
+      'Authorization': '{{apiKey}}',  // Replace with your actual API key 'Accept': 'application/json'  // Ensure the correct content type is set });

     // Send the GET request with parameters and headers